dwinchell/appset-example/README.md

 Now we have three applications, instead of two.
 What happened?

 By default, the Cluster generator causes the template to be instantiated for every cluster configured in ArgoCD.
-When we installed OpenShift GitOps in the Hub cluster, ArgoCD was automatically configured with the Hub cluster itself, so we get a third application.
+That includes the cluster it is deployed to, so we get a third application.
+ArgoCD refers to that cluster as "in-cluster", so based on our template the name of the appliction is "example-in-cluster".

 But why is the new application out of sync?